 In the video from October 20, 2013 shortly before 2:00pm, a man wearing what appears to be a Bardstown High School sweatshirt walks into and out of the store.
 An employee told deputies that the man inquired whether the store would be interested in “a large quantity of Pappy Van Winkle.”
 Approximately 195 bottles of the 20-year-old Bourbon and 27 bottles of the 13-year-old Rye were taken from a secured warehouse at Buffalo Trace over a period of one to two months.
 The theft was discovered on October 15 when Buffalo Trace workers were preparing to ship the annual release of Pappy Van Winkle whiskies to regional distributors.

-Mark Gillespie’s October 25 interview with Franklin County Sheriff Pat Melton
+Listen to Mark Gillespie’s October 25 interview with Franklin County Sheriff Pat Melton: